cms-patatrack/patatune/README.md

     import patatune
     ```

-2. Define the objective function to be optimized.
-I.e.:
+2. Define the objective function to be optimized. i.e.:

     ```python
     def f1(x):